 Plug-in electric cars only run on electricity, and don’t need any gasoline at all.
 Of all the cars on this list, these obviously produce the least emissions.
 These charging cars work using rechargeable batteries within the electric motor, giving electric cars better acceleration than traditional fuel engines.

 Plug-in hybrid and hybrid-electric cars both run on a combination of traditional fuel and electricity.
 The latter of the two uses more gas than the other and has a rechargeable battery as backup.
-Unlike the others, which can be plugged in and recharged at a recharging station, hybrid-electric cars are recharged through something called regenerative breaking.
+Unlike plug-in hybrids, which can be plugged in and recharged, hybrid-electric cars are recharged through something called regenerative breaking.
 These models also allow drivers to switch between the fuel engine and electric engine at the touch of a button.

 What is in an electric engine?

-Electric engines have 90% less moving parts than traditional Internal Combustion Engines.
+Electric engines have 90 percent less moving parts than traditional Internal Combustion Engines.
 The parts they do have include:

 - An electric motor that provides power to rotate the wheels which are most often Alternating Current (AC) motors

 - An inverter that converts direct current into the more powerful and manageable, alternating currents